 - Rotator cuff tendinopathy

-We are able to assess the shoulder and perform ultrasound to advise you of a treatment plan which may include performing an ultrasound guided injection.
+We are able to assess the shoulder and perform a diagnostic ultrasound scan.

 Our ultrasound guided injections can be performed on the hips, knees, ankles, hands and wrists and can cover many conditions.